View Storyboard

 Critical Insight

-- The compensation philosophy should be primarily driven by business strategy and support the achievement of strategic objectives.
+• The compensation philosophy should be primarily driven by organizational strategy and support the achievement of strategic objectives.

-- A compensation philosophy provides decision makers with guidance to ensure that compensation practices are consistent and aligned across the organization.
+• A pay philosophy provides decision makers with guidance to ensure that compensation practices are consistent and aligned across the organization.

 Impact and Result

-Call #1 - Explore internal and external factors influencing compensation.
+1. Explore internal and external factors influencing compensation

 The Purpose